School of Art & Design

 International Baccalaureate (IB) Diploma or six IB Subject Certificates, or A Levels obtained locally

-Certified Photocopy of the Diploma of Secondary Education (High School Diploma), along with the final year’s academic transcript
+Certified Photocopy of the Diploma of Secondary Education (High School Diploma 12 years of study), along with the final year’s academic transcript

 Candidates who have not yet graduated from high school at the time of application, should submit the available academic transcripts from their current year of study, as well as a full transcript from the previous year of study